-Presented on 10 December, President Hassan Rouhani’s new budget shows that the Iranian economy faces at least another year of slow growth combined with a record deficit and a double-digit inflation.
+Presented on December 10, President Hassan Rouhani’s new budget shows that the Iranian economy faces at least another year of slow growth combined with a record deficit, and a double-digit inflation.

 Syria is proving too costly a “muta’a” (concubine) to maintain forever, especially since Iran also has other militia “muta’as” to maintain in Lebanon, Palestine, Yemen, Iraq and elsewhere.

-At a time that the Islamic Republic cannot pay its own employees’ salaries regularly, spending vast sums on “exporting revaluation” is being criticized even within the usually docile Islamic Majlis.
+At a time that Tehran cannot pay its own employees’ salaries regularly, spending vast sums on “exporting revaluation” is being criticized even within the usually docile Islamic Majlis.
 The 12 percent rise in the military budget means tightening the screws in other areas with the risk of rising popular discontent.
-So, Tehran leadership is also talking of “total victory in Syria” in the hope of reducing is footprint and financial burden there.
+So, the Tehran leadership is also talking of “total victory in Syria” in the hope of reducing its footprint and financial burden there.
 And that requires Russian military clout and financial contribution.